joshua-akuna/alx-backend/0x03-queuing_system_in_js/README.md

 * It should log to the console the message Redis client not connected to the server: ERROR_MESSAGE when the connection to Redis does not work

 #### Requirements:
-* To import the library, you need to use the keyword impor
+* To import the library, you need to use the keyword import

 ```
 bob@dylan:~$ ps ax | grep redis-server